 Everything else can be done later in the day.
 The key reason is that your concentration, focus, and energy levels tend to be the highest at the start of the day.
 If not, find your “zone of peak productivity” and do the most important tasks at that time.
 Resist the urge to respond to the latest mail in your inbox unless it is very critical!

 Time Box the following activities for the day:

-a.
-Tea / Coffee and Lunch Breaks – For e.g.: At most 30 minutes
+- Tea / Coffee and Lunch Breaks (e.g., 30 minutes at most)

-5) For the most important things, focus on doing one thing at a time – There is magic in this!
-And though I don’t necessarily advocate this for everything at work – I mean there are things for which you have to multi-task to get ahead, so be it!.
-But for things which are really important at work, focus on doing just one thing a time!
-And see the magic unfold…….
+There is magic in this!
+And though I don’t necessarily advocate this for everything at work – I mean if there are things for which you have to multi-task to get ahead, so be it!
+But for things which are extremely important at work, focus on doing just one thing at a time!
+And see the magic unfold…